curityio/kafka-zero-trust/README.md

 The Payments API then receives the following JWT access token payload.\
 The access token's audience and scope are updated and it has a 1 year lifetime.\
-The last two token claims bind it to the specific event, as a mechansim to ensure data integrity:
+The last two token claims bind it to the specific event, as a mechansim to reduce token privileges:

 ```json
 {